'Ghost nets': How lost and abandoned fishing gear is destroying marine wildlife | CBC News

 Last fall, a highly publicized ghost net lost inside the Fraser River trapped a number of seals.

-According to Joel Baziuk, Deputy Director of the Global Ghost Gear Initiative, ghost nets have a potentially devastating impact on harvestable fish populations, catching anywhere from five to 30 per cent of total available stocks each year.
+According to Joel Baziuk, deputy director of the Global Ghost Gear Initiative, ghost nets have a potentially devastating impact on harvestable fish populations, catching anywhere from five to 30 per cent of the total available stocks each year.

 The material is also a major contributor to ocean plastic pollution.